weijunnan/GitPro/readme.txt

 Git is a distribute software append GP.
-Git has a mutable index called stage.
+Git has a mutable index called stage
+Git tracks changes.